 - These one-room facilities are equipped with a sink, toilet and optional urinal, and typically exist in the form of family access bathrooms and bathrooms accessible to people with disabilities and are also available on airplanes, buses and at public events.
 Single-occupant restrooms should not be restricted to a specific gender, which can cause confusion when individuals are perceived to be of a different gender from the bathroom’s designation.
 Restricting single-occupant restrooms by gender can also unnecessarily cause people of the same gender to wait even while the restroom for the other gender is unoccupied.

 - Multiple-occupant, gender-neutral restroom facilities with lockable single-occupant stalls.

-These facilities are generally modified versions of gender-segregated restroom facilities with enhanced privacy features.
-They help avoid confusion that can be caused if an individual is perceived to be of a different gender from a bathroom’s gender designation.
+- These facilities are generally modified versions of gender-segregated restroom facilities with enhanced privacy features.

 Privacy in Restrooms

 Users of multiple-occupant restrooms might appreciate the following privacy enhancements:

 - Install flaps on the outer edge of stall doors to cover the gap between the door and the stall wall.